 Nottingham Consultancy Challenge

-Our offer for spring 2022 gives you the chance to gain hands-on experience of virtually managing a short-term project for a local business or charity, as part of a team.
-The next Challenge will run from Monday 14 February to Friday 25 March 2022.
+The Nottingham Consultancy Challenge gives you the chance to gain hands-on experience of virtually managing a short-term project for a local business or charity, as part of a team.

 As a participant on the Consultancy Challenge, you will: